Longest Increasing Subsequence [Solution]

 The Longest Increasing Subsequence (LIS) problem can be solved more efficiently

-using a dynamic programming approach with a time complexity of O(n log n
+using a dynamic programming approach with a time complexity of O(n log n).

 This improved solution uses a binary search to find the position where the

-current element should be inserted in the temporary lis
+current element should be inserted in the temporary lis array.

 Here’s the optimized Python implementation: